MahmoudRe/react-one-modal/docs/focus.md

 However, this is not quite the perfect solution, as actively shifting focus to keep it inside modal means focus will never reach the end of the document.
 This might be problematic and causes inconsistent behavior.
 Currently, all modern browser set the focus on the url/search bar or browser's navigation UI after the focus reach the end of the document, and before return it back to the document again.
 Also, think about other cases where reaching the end of document won't circulate focus like being inside `iframe`.

-An element with focus-trap should act as it is the only element in the document to interact with, and keep the natural behavior of the browser to determine what should happen before circulating the focus.
+An element with focus-trap should act as it is the only element in the document to interact with, and keep the natural behavior of the browser to determine what should happen before cycling the focus.
 This leads to the last option!

 ### 3. Making everything outside the modal not focusable